 define('WP_DEBUG_DISPLAY', false);

-Keep in mind, debugging mode is best used temporarily and ideally on a staging site, not a live site, since it can display errors or warnings right on your dashboard or even on the front end.
+Use debugging mode temporarily, and preferably on a staging site, not a live site.
+Debug settings can generate warnings, log sensitive information, or clutter your environment if left enabled (check official WordPress debugging docs).
 Once you’ve found and fixed the issue, go back and remove that line from wp-config.php to keep your site secure and tidy.

 Leaving debug mode on can clutter your logs and might expose sensitive info, so always turn it off when you’re done.